e-v-o-l-v-e/local-content-share/README.md

 # MD Share & Render

-### Usage
+For a better explanation, check out my [blog post](https://blog.tanishq.page/posts/homelab-md-dumpster/) for deploying and using this app in a home lab.

-This application can be used for 2 things &rarr;
+This application can be used for &rarr;

-- keep a record of pasted markdown text available for copying by any machine in the local network
+- keep a record of pasted markdown text available for copying by any machine in the local network (also renderable)
+- keep a record of uploaded files available for download by any machine in the local network
+- keep a record of links available for viewing/visiting by any machine in the local network
-- render the markdown text in github-flavor for printing/viewing
+- render a given markdown text in github-flavor for printing/viewing

-Assuming that the application is deployed at a system with the hostname `galaxy`, the following actions can be taken &rarr;
+Assuming that the application is deployed at a system with the hostname `galaxy`, visit `http://galaxy.local` for using the app.

-- Visit `http://galaxy.local` and add markdown text.
-Entries will be persisted and listed at the bottom with the first line visible and options to view raw, github-flavored render, github-flavored render with dark theme, and delete.
-- Visit `http://galaxy.local/print` to simply paste and render markdown text in github-flavor or visit `http://galaxy.local/darkprint` to render in github-flavor dark mode.

-### Installation

 For building and running the docker image, do the following &rarr;